 8. Don’t Touch Wet Tomato Leaves

 Tomatoes are among the most sensitive plants that can catch disease or pathogens very quickly.
 Hence avoid touching plants when leaves are wet from dew or watering.
 Always prune, tie, and harvest the plants when the leaves get dry completely.
 A location with excellent air circulation improves productivity and saves the plants from diseases!

 9. Remove Suckers

-Suckers, fruitless stems and leaves should be removed from time to time.
-This is one of the Best Tomato Growing Secrets in Containers as this habit reduces the chances of diseases, improves airflow and directs tomato plant to focus its energy on fruit and flower development.
+Suckers, fruitless and crossing stems, and pale leaves should be removed from time to time.
+This is one of the Best Tomato Growing Secrets in Containers as this habit reduces the chances of diseases, improves airflow, and directs the tomato plant to focus its energy on more fruit and flower development.

 10. Thin the Seedlings

 This is an old trick that still works to great effect!
-You should thin the tomatoes, remove the seedlings with thin or curved stems and looking weak once they become 2-3 weeks old or grow to a height of 3-4 inches.
+You should thin the tomatoes, remove the seedlings with thin or curved stems, and look weak once they become 2-3 weeks old or grow to a height of 3-4 inches.
 Always take care not to hurt stronger young plants.

 11. Provide Support

-Tomatoes have weak stems and therefore need support to grow properly.
-Support the plants using a trellis or stakes, as it prevents stagnation and also keeps the tomatoes safe from getting diseases.
+Tomatoes have weak stems, and therefore they need support to grow properly.
+Support the plants using trellises or stakes.
+This method prevents stagnation and also keeps the tomatoes safe from getting diseases.

 The best way to avoid cracking is to water the plants evenly and never let them dry out completely.
 Also, harvest immediately, when the tomatoes are ready, to prevent disease attacks.
 Mulch using wood chips or red plastic as this helps to conserve moisture.